pitt-crc/user-manual/docs/snippets/jupyter-hub.md

 # Jupyter Hub

+!!! warning "Deprecation Notice"

+    hub.crc.pitt.edu will be retired during the next quarterly maintenance, scheduled for early Jan 2025.
+Courses should use the new jupyter.crc.pitt.edu that is integrated with the compute nodes on the Teach Cluster.
+Researchers should use Jupyter through Open On-Demand.

 ## **Summary**

 In addition to Jupyter notebook sessions via Open OnDemand, CRC also hosts the functionality for the multi-user equivalent